everton-cerqueira/lcb-firmware/README.md

 # Load Cell Board Mbed OS example using process class
-This example shows a sketch of a load cell board responsible for acquiring analog data and sending it to a CAN interface.
+This example shows a sketch of a load cell board firmware responsible for acquiring analog data and sending it to a CAN interface.

 ## Mbed OS build tools